jbayer/scm-buildpack/README.md

-# Git Buildpack
+# SCM Buildpack

-a simple buildpack that pulls application code in from a remote git server or a remote archive with a .zip or .tgz extension and format.
+a simple buildpack that pulls application code in from a remote git server or remote archives with a .zip or .tgz and extracts the files. it is intended to be used in conjunction with [heroku-buildpack-multi](https://github.com/ddollar/heroku-buildpack-multi#heroku-buildpack-multi) and other user-specified buildpacks.

 ## Motivation

-You may want your application source code pulled in to your buildpack compatible PaaS from your git server of choice (such as Github) or a remote archive rather than be required to push your application code in or use a git location that is assigned to you (such as with Heroku) or have to push your application source code into the PaaS.
-You can use the git buildpack in conjunction with the [heroku-buildpack-multi](https://github.com/ddollar/heroku-buildpack-multi#heroku-buildpack-multi) and other buildpacks of your choosing to build your application.
+You may want your application source code pulled in to your buildpack compatible PaaS from your git server of choice (such as Github) or a remote archive rather than be required to push your application code in or use a git location that is assigned to you (such as with Heroku) or have to push your application source code into the PaaS (Cloud Foundry).

 ## Usage

-* have an app with a .buildpacks file in the root that has 1 line for each buildpack. the 1st line is likely the git-buildpack and subsequent lines should be other buildpacks that ready your app code to run
+* use an app with a .buildpacks file in the root that has 1 line for each buildpack. the 1st line is likely the git-buildpack and subsequent lines should be other buildpacks that ready your app code to run
 * have a .gitbuildpack file in the root of the app so the git-buildpack bin/detect script returns 0
-* set a GIT_URL environment variable with the URL to your git repository or your http URL that ends in .tgz or .zip
+* set an SCM_URL environment variable with the URL to your git repository or your http URL that ends in .tgz or .zip

 ## Example